richardtvu/data-structures-algorithms/ctci/big-o-ch-6.md

 - O(n) because it [makes a copy of the string up to the number of characters specified](https://stackoverflow.com/a/4679775 ).
 - ![](images/2021-02-27-08-38-44.png)

+##### Recall

+- Line 10-11 requires O(n) times for the string concatenation and substring methods:
+    - The `substring()` method takes O(n) time in Java 8+, where `n` refers to the number of characters in the string.
+This method requires O(n) time because it creates a new String object and copies over the characters in the specified range (e.g. `substring(0, i)` copies the characters from 0 to `i`).
+String concatenation also requires O(n) for each character being added to a string.
+- Line 7 requires O(n) times:
+    - Time to print a string increases in O(n) time, as the number of characters to print grows, so does the time grow linearly.
+- Line 9 repeats Line 10-11 O(n) times.

+So far, the overloaded `permutation()` function is going to take O(n<sup>2</sup>) operations, not including the function call on line 10.

+- Line 11 will be called `n!`.
+On the first pass, it'll be called `n-1` times, then `n-2`, ... `2, 1` times.
+- Therefore, if we multiply the runtime together, then it's O(N<sup>2</sup>*n!).

+##### Want To Dos

+- [x] Recall
+- [ ] Look at https://stackoverflow.com/questions/44430566/understanding-example-12-all-permutations-of-a-string-from-big-o-notation-crac to try and understand CTCI
+- [ ] Cont. creating study questions/revising understanding of example #12.